delmarle/RPG-Core/README.md

 # RpgStationUnity
 # Next features:
--Spawning for characters and any objects, use rules and state can be saved [Currently working on this] -Inventory, Equipment, Crafting
+- Spawning for characters and any objects, use rules and state can be saved [Currently working on this]
+- Inventory, Equipment, Crafting
--Status Effects extended
+- Status Effects extended
--Hate system
+- Hate system
--Npc Basic Ai
+- Npc Basic Ai

 # Feature list:
 - Saving system